steegosaur/codestats.lua/README.md

     File        filename
-    Size        size in B, kiB, or MiB (controlled by getSize()) Language    language of the file (as reported; not necessarily correct) Header      if an interpreted language: does code have #! header?
+    Size        size in B, kiB, or MiB (controlled by getSize()) Language    language of the file (as reported; not necessarily correct!)
+    Header      if an interpreted language: does the code have a #! header?
-    Code        amount of non-comment and non-empty lines Comment     amount of lines matching the comment pattern(s) Comment #2  if a second kind of comments exist; see Comment above Empty       amount of empty lines (or containing only whitespace) Total       total amount of lines parsed, excluding the eventual header
+    Code        amount of non-comment and non-empty lines Comment     amount of lines matching the comment pattern(s) Comment #2  if a second kind of comments exists (see Comment above) Empty       amount of empty lines (or containing only whitespace) Total       total amount of lines parsed, excluding an eventual header

-In addition, the following may be extracted with the `--verbose` flag if found found in a supported format:
+In addition, the following may be extracted with the `--verbose` flag if found in a supported format:

     Author      name of the author
     Email       email address of author